-Sue Griffiths is the alternate radiographer member on the HPC Council.
+Sue Griffiths is the alternate radiographer member on the Health Professions Council.
 She was a clinical therapy radiographer (radiotherapist) then Professional Head of Radiotherapy at Leeds Teaching Hospitals.
-Key roles have included working with the Faculty of Oncology of the Royal College of Radiologists to quantify the national shortage of radiotherapy equipment and radiographers, by 2000, influencing national resourcing and equipment provision in England.
-With strong interests in safety and standards, her work has encompassed returner staff training, student recruitment initiatives, and the development of national (College of Radiographers / Department of Health) workforce models and has led a national survey to inform these.
+Key roles have included working with the Faculty of Oncology of the Royal College of Radiologists (RCR) to quantify the national shortage of radiotherapy equipment and radiographers, by 2000, influencing national resourcing and equipment provision in England.
+With strong interests in safety and standards, her work has encompassed returner staff training, student recruitment initiatives, and the development of National (CoR/DH) Workforce models (she led a national survey to inform these).

-Sue was on the Radiotherapy Advisory Group (College of Radiographers), and the project board for the curriculum framework for the new career structure.
-Sue has made a significant contribution as a highly regarded author within the radiotherapy world with numerous peer-reviewed papers and books.
-She is currently updating a standard radiotherapy textbook and researching with the Sheffield Hallam University radiotherapy team (as a Visiting Professor) and the Leeds Teaching Hospitals NHS Trust.
+Sue was on the Radiotherapy Advisory Group (CoR), and the project board for the curriculum framework for the new career structure.
+Sue has made a significant contribution as a highly regarded author within the radiotherapy world with numerous peer reviewed papers and books.
+She is currently updating a standard radiotherapy textbook and researching with the Sheffield Hallam University radiotherapy team (as a Visiting Professor) and with LTH Trust.